EricTheRed-507/observer-example/README.md

 >The sample code above simply sends a random number 1-10 as part of the message, then randomly assigns "db" or "calc" as the destination for the message

 ### messageQueueBroker.h
-This file defines all of the classes and interfaces for the observer pattern.
+This file defines all the classes and interfaces for the observer pattern.
 The class below is the interface for the observers:
 ```cpp
 class mqConsumerObserver